-Even the most well-travelled visitors will find that Karpenisi takes their breath away.
+Even if you have travelled Greece extensively, Karpenisi will not fail to take your breath away.
 This may well be one of Greece’s best-kept secrets!

-- 1 Falling in Love with Karpenisi, Evritania
+- 1 Falling in Love with Karpenisi Greece

 - 2 Things to do in Karpenisi